synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/feature.md

 - [ ] I have added relevant tests to cover the changes.
 - [ ] I have updated user facing documentation accordingly.

+## Migrations

+- [ ] Console - I have ensured that previous versions of stored data structures are properly migrated to new formats.
+- [ ] Server - I have ensured that previous versions of stored data structures are properly migrated to new formats.

 ## Manual QA Additions

 - [ ] I have updated the [Release Candidate](/.github/PULL_REQUEST_TEMPLATE/rc.md) template